 Quality of a tanzanite is predicated on three important factors: color, clarity and transparency.
 Pricing and quality are directly correlated.

 Color is the most important quality factor for a tanzanite and is the primary driver of value.
 General rule is that as color saturation of a tanzanite increases, the value increases.
 However, as the tanzanite color becomes oversaturated and eventually opaque, the price drops substantially.
 A very light color tanzanite and an overly dark/opaque tanzanite will generally command a similar price.

 Colored gems do not have a standardized grading system and it is extremely rare to find a tanzanite with no eye visible imperfections.
-This is in stark contrast to Diamonds who have a standardized grading system and utilize magnification to inspect clarity.
-In the wholesale trade we evaluate tanzanite clarity using the following methodology::
+This is in stark contrast to Diamonds which have a standardized grading system and utilize magnification to inspect clarity.
+In the wholesale trade we evaluate tanzanite clarity using the following methodology:

-(1) Holding the tanzanite face up 12 inches from the observer's eye (2) Tilting them in various directions to visually inspect if any inclusions are visible (3) Only imperfections viewable on the crown (top part of the gemstone) are inspected and not the pavilion (back side)
+(1) Holding the tanzanite face up 12 inches from the observer's eye (2) Tilting the stone in various directions to visually inspect if any inclusions are visible (3) Only imperfections viewable on the crown (top part of the gemstone) are inspected and not the pavilion (back side)